Two small Iraqi oil wells set ablaze in 'terrorist attack', ministry says

 The ministry statement said a fire erupted at the two oil wells after explosive devices were set off half an hour apart, with one going off at 1:30 a.m.
 (1030 GMT) and the second at 2:00 a.m (1100 GMT).

-Reporting by Mustafa Mahmoud; Writing by Ahmed Rasheed; Editing by Tom Hogue and Edmund Blair
+Reporting by Mustafa Mahmoud and Ahmed Rasheed, additional reporting by Nayera Abdallah, writing by Amina Ismail, Editing by Tom Hogue and Edmund Blair

 Our Standards: The Thomson Reuters Trust Principles.